 Starting your NHS Career in 2021 with Remedium

-We’ve been assisting doctors from across the globe relocate to the UK throughout the pandemic.
+We’ve been assisting doctors from across the globe to relocate to the UK throughout the pandemic.
 Our team of experts have been recognised for their level of understanding and helpfulness with every aspect of the transition by our candidates.
 We’ve assisted our doctors at every stage from finding and arranging accommodation through to where to find and arrange Covid tests.

 The UK has seen a lot of international media attention in the last few months.
 Despite what you may have heard, the situation on the ground is that overseas doctors and healthcare professionals are very much needed and welcome.
 If you’ve been considering relocating to the UK to join the NHS, register with us today.
 The team looks forward to getting in touch to discuss your first steps towards your exciting and rewarding career as an NHS doctor in the UK.